vinfreecs/genga/README.md

 ** News: **

  * Version 3.10: The aeGrid can be started from the 'param.dat' file instead from the 'define.dat' file.
 The aeGrid contains now also a semi-major axis versus inclination grid.
+ * Version 3.10: The Rcut and RcutSun parameters are moved to the param.dat file and are called now outer- and inner truncation radius.

  * The test particle mode supports up to 2048 massive bodies.
 Use the NmaxTestParticles parameter in define.h to increase this value